KyleYoung1997/pyISARICBasics/README.md

 # Tutorial
 Once you have created a virtual environment to access the tutorial you can download the .ipynb file from this repo.
 Create a folder that contains this notebook and another folder containing the raw ISARIC data.
 For ease of use we suggest renaming the individual .csv's to only contain their domain names.
 E.g. "SA.csv" for the SA domain or "IN.csv" for the IN domain.

-If you then activate your virtual environment and navigate to your newly created folder you can type:
+You then need to navigate to your newly created folder and activate your virtual environment.
+Then type the following command to open jupyter notebook:

 		jupyter notebook

 Which will launch an interactive browser window.
 You can then open the tutorial notebook.